Ahmed Abboud Pasha: Business activities

 By the 1940s he built the ground-breaking Immobilia Building in downtown Cairo.
 The building is an iconic landmark, covers over 5444 square metres, is considered Egypt's first skyscraper and was the tallest building in the Middle East at the time.
 Abboud had also by this time become the largest shareholder of, and was appointed Member of the Board to, Misr Bank.
 He also acquired a majority stake of Upper Egyptian Hotels, a luxury hotel group in Egypt which comprised the Shepheard's Hotel in Cairo, the Winter Palace in Luxor and the Cataract in Aswan.

-In 1947 he had been the first Egyptian to be appointed to the Board of the Suez Canal Company, and by 1950 he had set up the Suez Fertilizer Co with the support of a US Exim Bank Loan in excess of USD 5.5 million.
-By then, he was reportedly worth more than USD 100 million.
+In 1947 he had been the first Egyptian to be appointed to the Board of the Suez Canal Company, and by 1950 he had set up the Suez Fertilizer Co with the support of a US Exim Bank Loan in excess of US$5.5 million.
+By then, he was reportedly worth more than US$100 million.

 By the mid-1950s, Abboud Pasha's business empire was entering a fresh phase.
 He assembled a consortium of 4 major US oil companies – Cities Service, Continental Oil, Richfield Oil and Ohio Petroleum.
 Serving as their Egyptian partner, Abboud Pasha headed the consortium to negotiate an agreement with the Egyptian government for a 30-year lease on exploration and production rights in a number of blocks in the western desert.
-In return, the consortium was required to invest USD 30-40 million in the country, and a royalty would be payable on any oil produced.
+In return, the consortium was required to invest US$30-40 million in the country, and a royalty would be payable on any oil produced.
 Initial results from the prospecting wells indicated the presence of significant reserves.